skoczen/will/docs/improve.md

 **Note:** Have a will you've open-sourced?
 Please send it in a PR or Issue!
 This list is tiny!

 ## Releases

+#### 0.6.0 - September 17, 2014

+* Methods in a single class now share a common class, thanks to [amckinley](https://github.com/amckinley).
+* Redis connections are now pooled (which should help with "max clients exceeded" errors), thanks to [carsongee](https://github.com/carsongee).
+* Preliminary travis ci support, thanks to [pcurry](https://github.com/pcurry).
+* More gramatically correct documentation by [hobson](https://github.com/hobson).

 #### 0.5.7 - September 3, 2014